EgbertLudema/tttextreme_app/README.md

 ## Overview

-This document provides a comprehensive overview of the `tttextreme_app`, a React Native application designed for [brief description of what the app does].
-The app is built with a focus on [mention any key focuses such as user experience, performance, scalability, etc.].
+This document provides a comprehensive overview of the `tttextreme_app`, a React Native application designed for a online and offline tictactoe game.
+Currently a work in progress where you're only able to play as a guest and offline.
+I'm working on making it online where you can 1v1 either a random or a friend.

 ## Installation and Setup